seanmorris/prenderer/README.md

 ```sh
 $ prenderer http://google.com --timeout=200 2>/dev/null
 ```

-Supply a url and a timeout in milliseconds.

 You also can omit the timeout, and throw a "renderComplete" event in your page's JS: